dev-gaitano/obsidian/gaitanos-mind/03-permanent/Dynamic Templates.md

-These are templates ([[3 - Permanent Notes/Template]]) whose content can be changed/customized automatically without altering the code.
+These are templates ([[Template]]) whose content can be changed/customized automatically without altering the code.